reactos/reactos/reactos/boot/bootdata/readme.txt

 ========================
-ReactOS™ Version 0.3.x
+ReactOS™ Version 0.4.x
-Updated March 3, 2013
+Updated December 12, 2015
 ========================

 1. What is ReactOS?